RheaChowers/CNNs-First-Layer/README.md

 # What do CNNs Learn in the First Layer and Why?
 A Linear Systems Perspective

 This repository is the official implementation of of our paper ["What do CNNs Learn in the First Layer and Why?
-A Linear Systems Perspective"](https://arxiv.org/abs/2206.02454), by Rhea Chowers and Yair Weiss, which has been accepted to ICML 2023.
+A Linear Systems Perspective"](https://arxiv.org/abs/2206.02454), by Rhea Chowers and Yair Weiss, published in [ICML 2023](https://proceedings.mlr.press/v202/chowers23a.html).

 ![fig](figures/true_vs_random.png)